spatialos/gdk-for-unity/docs/content/events.md

 ### Sending events

-A worker instance can send an event using a `ComponentName.EventSenders.EventName` ECS component (where `ComponentName` is the name of the component that the event is defined in and `EventName` is the name of the event in schema).
+A worker instance can send an event using a `ComponentName.EventSenders.EventName` ECS component, where `ComponentName` is the name of the component that the event is defined in and `EventName` is the name of the event in schema.

 For each SpatialOS component containing an event, the Unity GDK automatically attaches an `ComponentName.EventSenders.EventName` ECS component when (and only when) the worker instance has authority over the SpatialOS component `ComponentName`.